Chicken cutlets by Anna

 On a clean cutting board, place one sheet of plastic wrap.
 Place one piece of chicken in the centre of the plastic wrap and cover with another sheet.
 Pound the chicken fillets with a meat tenderizer, starting in the centre and working your way out, until it’s 1/4 inch thick.
 Repeat with the rest of the chicken breasts.

 Pounded cutlets are more tender and will cook evenly.
-The thinner they are, the better they are.
+The thinner they are, the better.

 Next, set up a breading station.
 Prepare five plates: